Jaw-Dropping Projections Light Up Johannesburg Ahead of Historic G20 Summit Demanding Debt Reform

 As leaders gather for the first G20 on African soil — without U.S. participation — activists demand bold action on debt, climate action, and the development crisis

-This will be the first G20 summit held in Africa, landing amid spiraling debt burdens, record climate damages, and a historic diplomatic rupture as the U.S. boycotts the meeting.
+This is the first G20 summit held in Africa, landing amid spiraling debt burdens, record climate damages, and a historic diplomatic rupture as the U.S. boycotts the meeting.
 As world leaders convene under the theme “Solidarity, Equality, Sustainability,” activists aim to make their message impossible to ignore, calling on the South African government to take a strong stance on debt reform.

 Sekoetlane Phamodi, program director at the New Economy Hub, stated: “Debt-distressed African countries like Zambia and Kenya are paying more in debt service costs than they invest in comprehensive public health and education services combined.
 This is not only denying them the right to invest in the wealth of their nations — their people — but it is worsening household deprivation, fueling social crises, and driving political instability, as we’ve seen in the unrest spreading across Majority World countries from Kenya to Madagascar, Morocco, Nepal, Indonesia, and others.
 The global debt crises, development crises, and the democracy crises are all intertwined.
 We’re counting on our leaders to deliver real structural reforms — starting with urgent debt relief and a global financial system that puts people before creditors.”